 Let’s not beat about the bush.
 Email marketing is getting harder (something I’m sure you’ve heard a lot recently).

-On average we receive nearly 150 emails a day (or so that stats say) – That’s a lot of noise to cut through.
+On average we receive nearly 150 emails a day (or so the stats say) – That’s a lot of noise to cut through.

 Don’t get me wrong – email is still the #1 route to success when it comes to marketing… it’s just not as easy as it used to be.
 You used to just press send, your email arrives in someone’s inbox, they open and click – simple.

 The problem is that as things get more and more congested, each step is becoming harder.

 Before you can get it opened, read and clicked, you’ve actually got to get the email into the inbox (and try and avoid the spam folder… or maybe the gmail “promotion” folder).

 …and once you’re in the inbox… you’ve got to stand out and be recognised, in the hope you’ll be the one picked (a bit like the aliens in the arcade claw game in Toy Story).

 …and then you’ve still got to actually engage in the email itself, and drive some positive action.

 … but in my book, the harder something is, the more chance you’ve got of succeeding if you do it right (and beating the competition)… when the going gets tough…

 As a MailChimp user, you have all the tools you need to succeed at email marketing at your finger tips.